-- Containerized exports of wood in the rough fell sharply between a peak in May and July 2023, largely due to seasonality patterns but then stabilized and started to improve at the end of 2023.
-Nevertheless, compared to the same period in 2022, volumes were significantly lower. - Seaborne exports of this commodity have been falling over the long term, but containerization rates rose through 2021.
-Seaborne export declines are expected to continue, possibly accompanied by falling containerization rates.
+- Containerized exports of wood in the rough fell sharply from a peak in May to July 2023, but then stabilized and grew through the end of 2023. - Seaborne exports of this commodity fell between 2017 and 2023 and dropped again in January 2024.
+Seaborne export declines are expected to continue, likely accompanied by falling containerization, which is high by historical standards and increased in January.
 This will likely result in year-over-year drops in containerized export volumes in 2024 and early 2025, despite month-on-month seasonal recoveries in the first quarter of both years. - China accounts for over half of wood in the rough containerized exports, and its economic woes may result in a more significant wood export decline than is currently projected.
+Exports to India, the second largest destination, significantly declined in January and are at risk of disruption due to the Red Sea crisis.